Owner wants to move back into the unit

 then this is a valid reason for eviction.

 However, if the landlord wants to move back in BUT you did NOT agree in the lease or other written communication OR the landlord did NOT live in the unit before, then this is NOT a valid reason for eviction.
+Additionally, if there are school-aged children or school employees living in your unit, and your landlord is trying to evict you during the Oakland Unified School District’s school year, then the eviction notice is NOT valid.
 You can write a letter to your landlord stating that the notice is not valid.
 Send your landlord the signed and dated letter via certified mail and keep a copy.